LogtalkDotOrg/logtalk3/examples/NOTES.md

 	assumptions

 - `attvars`
-	experimental example of of using attributed variables within Logtalk objects and categories
+	experimental example of using attributed variables within Logtalk objects and categories
 	(requires Logtalk to be run with B-Prolog, SWI-Prolog, XSB, or YAP)